ArkadiuszUrbanek/CleanElectronicGradebookRepository/README.md

 # 1. Project description
 The primary goal of the project was to create a web application that implements functionalities commonly found in electronic gradebooks used by teachers in primary and secondary schools.
 The list of required functionalities was determined based on an analysis of the three most popular electronic gradebooks in Poland: [Vulcan UONET+](https://uonetplus.vulcan.net.pl/), [Librus Synergia](https://portal.librus.pl/rodzina/synergia/loguj), and [MobiDziennik](https://mobidziennik.pl/logowanie).

+As part of the project, four user roles were identified: administrator, teacher, parent, and student.
+Each role is assigned specific permissions.
+The teacher will be able to grade students, monitor attendance, post announcements and surveys, and restrict access to them for specific user groups.
+The student will have access to view their grades, attendance, class schedule, participate in surveys, and find contact information for their teachers.
+Additionally, all users will be able to exchange private messages, and the application will send email notifications in response to specific system events.

 ![database](https://github.com/user-attachments/assets/9f6bf502-25ee-4d53-8838-01a075015855)
 ![attendance](https://github.com/user-attachments/assets/6f905cdd-3f26-49a2-aa5d-f3134b1d70db)
 ![completing_the_survey_1](https://github.com/user-attachments/assets/2ad1635b-45de-4cf0-a8f0-5fb1552a4863)